 We recorded a loss on deconsolidation of HHE of \$3.6 million during the year ended December 31, 2022.
-The Company no longer has a controlling interest in HHE as at December 31, 2022 and result in deconsolidation of HHE.
+The Company no longer had a controlling interest in HHE as of December 31, 2022 and resulted in deconsolidation of HHE.